top of page

 5. Fly a kite.
 Let the wind carry your worries away.

 8. Twirl.
-In the living room, the yard, the kitchen—it counts anywhere.
+Living room, yard, kitchen—it all counts.

 They remind us that refreshment is available anytime, in small doses.